Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Process

-1. Download and decrypt the metadata file
+1. Download and decrypt the DM
 1. Upload the file in a new block with a new UUID and a new key
-1. Update the file object in the metadata with the new ref and key, increment the version
+1. Update the file object in the DM with the new ref and key, increment the version
 1. Set `last_change_by` to your device id
-1. Encrypt the metadata file and upload it, overwriting the old metadata file
+1. Encrypt the DM and upload it, overwriting the old DM
-1. Delete the old block of the deleted file on S3
+1. Delete the block of the deleted file on S3

 ## Sharing a directory